⇐

 Yahweh said:

 — This is so they may believe Yahweh has appeared to you - the God of Abraham, Isaac and Jacob.
-Now put your hand in your bosom.
+Now put your hand in your cloak.

-He put his hand in his bosom, and when he took it out, it became leprous like snow.
+He put his hand in his cloak, and when he took it out from his cloak, it became leprous like snow.

 Yahweh said:

-— Put your hand again in your bosom.
+— Put your hand again in your cloak.

-So he put it again in his bosom and when he took it out, it became like his flesh again.
+So he put it again in his cloak and when he took it out, it became like his flesh again.

 Yahweh said:

-— If they don't believe you nor listen to the message of the first sign, they might believe in the second one.
+— This will happen so that if they don't believe you nor listen to the message of the first sign, they might believe in the second one.
 And if they don't believe in these two signs, or listen to your voice, you'll take water from the Nile river and pour it on the dry land, and the waters will become blood on it.

 But Moses said to Him:

-— Please, my Lord, I'm not an eloquent man - yesterday, before yesterday and even ever since You spoke to Your servant - but I'm of slow speech and slow tongue.
+— Please, my Lord, I'm not competent - before yesterday, before the third day and even ever since You spoke to Your servant.
+My speech is weak and my tongue is slow.

 Then Yahweh said to him:

-— Who has made the mouth of mankind?
-Or who makes the mute, the deaf, the seeing or the blind?
-Have not I, Yahweh?
-Then go now.
-I will be with your mouth and I will teach you what you'll say.
+— Who gave mouth to mankind?
+Who made the mute, the deaf, the seeing or the blind?
+Wasn’t it Me, Yahweh God?
+So go now.
+I’ll open your mouth and I’ll teach you what to say.

 But Moses said:

-— Please, my Lord, send whomever You wish to send.
+— Please, my Lord, choose someone else who is able, whomever You wish to send.

 Then Yahweh’s anger burned against Moses and He said:

 — How about your brother Aaron the Levite?
-I know he can speak well, and he is now coming to meet you - and when he sees you, then he'll be glad in his heart.
+I know he’ll speak really well with you.
+Look, he’s coming to meet you.
+And when he sees you, then he'll be deeply glad.
 You will speak to him and put the words in his mouth.
-I will be with your mouth and his mouth and I will teach the two of you what to do.
-So Aaron will speak for you to the people, he will be as a mouth for you and you will be like God to him.
-And you, Moses, will take this rod in your hand, with which you will perform the signs.
+I will open both your mouths and I will teach the two of you what to do.
+So Aaron will speak these things to the people and he will be a mouth for you.
+So you will be like God to him.
+And this staff, which turned into a serpent, you must take it in your hand.
+Through this staff, you’ll perform the signs.

-So Moses returned to Jethro, his father-in-law, and said to him:
+So Moses returned to Jethro, his father-in-law, and told him:

-— Please, let me go and return to my brothers in Egypt, to see whether they're still alive.”
+— I’ll go and return to my brothers in Egypt to see whether they're still alive.

 — Go, return to Egypt, because those who wanted to kill you are dead.

-So Moses took his wife and his sons, set them on a donkey and returned to Egypt.
+So Moses took his wife and his sons, set them on the donkeys and returned to Egypt.
 Moses took the staff of God in his hand.

 — When you go back to Egypt, make sure to do before Pharaoh those wonders which I have put in your hand.
-But I will harden Pharaoh's heart, so that he won't let the people go.
-Then say to Pharaoh, ‘Thus says Yahweh: Israel is My son, My firstborn.
-So I say to you: let My son go, so he may serve Me.
-But if you refuse to let him go, look!
-I will kill your son, your firstborn.’
+But I will harden his heart, so that he won't let the people go.
+Then you’ll say to Pharaoh, “Thus says Yahweh: Israel is My firstborn son.
+I told you: ‘Let My son go, so he may serve Me.’
+But if you really refuse to let him go, look!
+I will kill your son, your firstborn!”

-Now at the encampment along the way, Yahweh met Moses there and sought to kill him.
-But Zipporah took a sharp flint and cut off the foreskin of her son and cast it at Moses’ feet.
-She said:
+Now during the journey, at the encampment, Yahweh's Messenger met Moses there and sought to kill him.
+But Zipporah took a sharp flint, circumcised her son’s foreskin, fell at Moses’ feet and said:

-Afterwards, Moses and Aaron went in and said to Pharaoh:
+Afterwards, Moses and Aaron went in and told Pharaoh:

 But Pharaoh said:

-— Who is this Yahweh, that I should obey his command to let Israel go?
+— Who is He, that I should obey His command to let Israel go?
 I don’t know this Yahweh and I will not let Israel go.

 So they said: